Michael Madhusudan Dutt: Early works (1849–1855)

-Calcutta Years (1858–1862)
+Calcutta years (1858–1862)

 The period during which he worked as a head clerk and later as the Chief Interpreter in the court marked his transition to writing in his native Bengali, following the advice of Bethune and Bysack.
 He wrote 5 plays: Sermista (1859), Padmavati (1859), Ekei Ki Boley Sabyata (1860), Krishna Kumari (1860) and Buro Shaliker Ghare Ron (1860).
 Then followed the narrative poems: Tilottama Sambhava Kavya (1861), Meghnad Badh Kavya (1861), Brajagana Kavya (1861) and Veerangana Kavya (1861).
 He also translated three plays from Bangla to English, including his own Sermista.

 Final years (1866–1873)

 A volume of his Bangla sonnets was published in 1866.
 His final play, Maya Kannan, was written in 1872.
-The Slaying of Hector, his prose version of the Iliad remains incomplete.
+The Slaying of Hector, his prose version of the Iliad, remains incomplete.

 Linguistic abilities

 Madhusudan was a gifted linguist and polyglot.
 He studied English, Bengali, Hebrew, Latin, Greek, Tamil, Telugu, and Sanskrit.

 Work with the sonnet

+He pioneered the Bengali sonnet and introduced European-style blank verse into Bengali poetry, revolutionizing its metrical structure.

 Michael Madhusudan Dutt dedicated his first sonnet to his friend Rajnarayan Basu, which he accompanied with a letter: "What say you to this, my good friend?
 In my humble opinion, if cultivated by men of genius, our sonnet in time would rival the Italian."
 His most famous sonnet is Kapatakkha River.

 Always, o river, you peep in my mind.

 Always I think you in this loneliness.